-A lender such as Amigo should check that a loan will be affordable for both the borrower and the guarantor before the loan starts.
+A lender such as Amigo should check that a loan will be affordable for both the borrower and the guarantor before the loan starts and before any top-ups.
 But often proper checks have not been made.

 The regulator’s definition of affordable is that you have to be able to repay it on time without it leaving you so short of money that you have to borrow more, get behind with bills or sell your house.

 This article looks at how to complain to the lender and has a template letter if you are the guarantor.
 You can make this complaint if the borrower is still paying the loan or if they have stopped and you are being asked to pay it.

 This article does not apply if you have given a personal guarantee for a business loan.